AliAymanMohammed/To-Do-App/README.md

 A schedules application

-introduction:
+Introduction:
   This Application is for managing your schedules.

-about:
+About:
   - You can manage your own schedules set them to a specific time or days.
   - You will get Notified once the time of your task is ready.
   - You can move them to Done or Archived sections also.

 Dependencies:
   sqflite: ^1.3.2+4